 Vajrayogini is supposed to be holding a kapala “skull cup” in her raised left hand.
 However, as you can see her left hand is obscured by the khatvanga and the khatvanga is secured onto her left arm.
 No photos on the website show the kapala, thus when you make the purchase you do not know if it is even there.

 Furthermore, in Vajrayogini’s right hand she is supposed to be holding a flaying knife.
-This is not a standard type of knife, instead it is comparable to what looks like a Eskimo’s ulu knife.
+This is not a standard type of knife.
 As a result, it should have a pronounced, round curved blade.
 However, what she is holding in her right hand looks more like a poorly crafted vajra.

 The ring of flames is an important aspect of the Vajrayogini statue.
-However, authentic Nepali statues will be hand sculpted and the flames will have form and depth.
+However, a quality statue will be hand sculpted and the flames will have form and depth.
 Unfortunately, the person who crafted this statue painted them on.

 Frame and Khatvanga

 Also, there are no photos of the back of the statue.
 This is an important oversight because most Vajrayogini statues have a removable frame and khatvanga.
 Thus, they can be completely removed or adjusted per the buyer’s preference.
 However, there is no reference made about this in the listing and no photos either.

 The worldly goddess red Kalarati and the worldly god Bhairawa are supposed to be trampled under the feet of Vajrayogini.
 However, the details of the bodies are conspicuously missing and the khatvanga is covering the face of Bhairawa.
 Additionally, the space between the feet and the bodies makes it look like she is standing on stilts.
 She is meant to be barefoot.